AXI Principles Experiment: lgtm-cli Before & After

 | Agent tool uses | 35 | 30 | -14% |

-The biggest win here was error reduction: the raw agent made 10 failed calls due to CLI syntax confusion (wrong flags, wrong subcommand structure).
-The envelope agent only failed twice.
-The 96% token reduction is partly misleading — the raw agent happened to dump full trace payloads while the envelope agent was more targeted, but both explored similar traces.
+What this tells us: Hypothesis confirmed — error reduction exceeded prediction (80% vs 50%).
+The raw agent made 10 failed calls due to CLI syntax confusion (wrong flags, wrong subcommands).
+The 96% token reduction is partly misleading — raw agent happened to dump full trace payloads — but the cross-signal hint was used directly: after tempo trace <id>, envelope agent saw "find logs -> lgtm loki query '{traceID=\"<id>\"}' and used it.

-Task 3: GPU Metrics Discovery
+Experiment 3: GPU Metrics Discovery

 | Metric | Raw | Envelope | Delta |